A Lesson About De

-This isn’t easy stuff, at times we will expose harder aspects to work with.
+This isn’t easy stuff, at times we will expose harder aspects of life.
 We won’t shy away, nor paint happy faces on everything.
-Rather we will step by step find De in our own terms, expand upon it, and live our lives the most gracefully we can in small steps finding ever better answers that over time evolve into ever stronger humans.
+Rather we will step by step find De in our terms, expand upon it, and live our lives the most gracefully we can in small steps find better answers that over time help us evolve into ever stronger humans.

 De and Social Justice